 AWeber was founded in 1998 when email marketing wasn’t in every business owner’s vernacular.
 But this didn’t stop the brand from being one of the most enduring and popular marketing platforms for sending emails.

 The reasons for its longevity and success are its core values.
 The team’s unbridled passion for their work allows them to provide memorable experiences to their audience.
-Their 24/7 customer service from their Pennsylvania headquarters is testament to their dedication for their customers.
+Their 24/7 customer service from their Pennsylvania headquarters is a testament to their dedication to their customers.

-Every team member the company hires possesses these values as part of their unique “AWesomeness” that help shape the brand’s culture.
+Every team member the company hires possesses these values as part of their unique “AWesomeness” that helps shape the brand’s culture.

 Espousing these values through the years resulted in over 1,000,000 small businesses seeking AWeber for all their email marketing needs.